andrewcccc/andrewcccc.github.io/projects.md

 **How does Retrofit API work?**
 - Retrofit is a high-level HTTP client library for Android and Java applications.
 It allows developers to define API endpoints as Java interfaces, then automatically converts JSON responses into Java objects.
 Retrofit simplifies (constructing HTTP requests, mapping server responses to data models, handling asynchronous network calls.) tasks.
 Steps are:

 - Data Model: The Details class serves as a data model to represent the structure of JSON responses received from the API.
-Data models are essential for mapping the JSON data to Java objects, making it easier to work with the response data in the application code.
+Data models are essential for **mapping the JSON data to Java objects**, making it easier to work with the response data in the application code.

 ```java
 public class Details {